posit-dev/great-tables/README.md

 $ pip install gt
 ```

-## Usage

-- TODO

 ## Contributing

-Interested in contributing?
+Interested in contributing to **gt**?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.

+## Code of Conduct

+Please note that the gt project is released with a [contributor code of conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).<br>By participating in this project you agree to abide by its terms.

-## License
+## 📄 License

-`gt` was created by Richard Iannone.
-It is licensed under the terms of the MIT license.
+**gt** is licensed under the MIT license.
+See the [`LICENSE`](LICENSE) file for more details.

+© Posit Software, PBC.

-## Credits
+## 🏛️ Governance

-`gt` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+This project is primarily maintained by [Rich Iannone](https://twitter.com/riannone).
+Other authors may occasionally assist with some of these duties.